 How to speed up work with PowerPoint slides #1 [shortcuts PPT]

-In today’s busy world a speed of making slides is a critical issue.
-If you have to make a presentation in a rush and you have no time for creating a fancy design, here are some ways you can speed up your work in PowerPoint.
+In today’s busy world, the speed of making slides is critical.
+If you have to make a presentation in a rush and have no time for creating a fancy design, here are some ways to speed up your work in PowerPoint.

-In this post, I will share main shortcuts, which you can easily and immediately apply.
+In this post, I will share the main shortcuts, which you can easily and immediately apply.

 Use Keyboard Shortcuts

 Using keyboard shortcuts speeds up your frequently done activities.
 This way you can complete things much faster, than with a bare mouse.
-From the first sight it is hard to remember all of them, but when you apply each more than 5 times, they get stuck in your head 🙂
+From first sight, it is hard to remember all of them, but when you apply each more than 5 times, they get stuck in your head 🙂

 Here are some of my favorite ones (if you’re working in PowerPoint on MS Windows PC.
 Not all shortcuts will work on Mac’s MS Office):